ConduitIO/conduit-kafka-connect-wrapper/README.md

 The connector exposes a gRPC streaming method, `plugin.GRPCStdio/StreamStdio`, through which logs are sent to Conduit.

 ### Development
 The complete server-side code for this plugin is **not** committed to the repo.
-Rather, it's generated from a proto file, when the project is compiled.
+Rather, it's generated from the proto files, when the project is compiled.

 IDEs may not automatically add the generated sources to the class.
 If that's the case, you need to: